The bridges that connect Brooklyn and Manhattan don't have enough space to maintain physical distance.

 How can my community organization or business support this campaign?

-#BRIDGES4PEOPLE is seeking community organizations and businesses to join our campaign.
-If you are a business owner, member of a school group, religious organization, or other community institution, and your organization believes that we need #BRIDGES4PEOPLE with more space for pedestrians and cyclists to cross safely, join the #BRIDGES4PEOPLE coalition.
+#Bridges4People welcomes local organizations and businesses to join our campaign.
+If you are a business owner, member of a school group, religious organization, or other community institution, and your organization believes that we need more space for pedestrians and cyclists to travel safely, join the #Bridges4People coalition.